Quantum Machine Learning with Classiq

 Finally, create a model, synthesize it, and display it in the IDE:

-The execute function is a straightforward execution.
+function is straightforward.
 It takes the quantum program (here, the QLayer) and its parameters, and executes it:

 from classiq.applications.qnn.types import (